Nuragic civilization: Paleogenetics

 A genetic study published in Nature Communications in February 2020 examined the remains of 17 individuals identified with Nuragic civilization.
 The samples of Y-DNA extracted belonged to haplogroup I2a1b1 (2 samples), R1b1b2a, G2a2b2b1a1, R1b1b (4 samples), J2b2a1 (3 samples) and G2a2b2b1a1a, while the samples of mtDNA extracted belonged to various types of haplogroup T, V, H, J, K and U. The study found strong evidence of genetic continuity between Nuragic civilization and earlier Neolithic inhabitants of Sardinia, who were genetically similar to Neolithic peoples of Iberia and southern France.
 They were determined to be of about 80% Early European Farmer (EEF) ancestry and 20% Western Hunter-Gatherer (WHG) ancestry.
 They were predicted to be largely descended from peoples of the Neolithic Cardial Ware culture, which spread throughout the western Mediterranean in Southern Europe c.
 5500 BC.
 The Nuragic people were differentiated from many other Bronze Age peoples of Europe by the near absence of steppe-related ancestry.

 A 2021 study by Villalba-Mouco et al. has identified a possible gene flow originating from the Italian peninsula starting from the Chalcolithic.
-In prehistoric Sardinia, the component associated with Iranian farmers (or Caucasus-related ancestry), present in Mainland Italy since the Neolithic (together with the EEF and WHG components), gradually increases from 0% in the Early Chalcolithic to about 5.8% in the Bronze Age.
-The absence of the component linked to the Magdalenians would instead exclude contributions from the Chalcolithic of the south of the Iberian peninsula.
+In prehistoric Sardinia, the component associated with Iranian farmers, or Caucasus-related ancestry, present in Mainland Italy since the Neolithic (together with the EEF and WHG components), gradually increases from 0% in the Early Chalcolithic to about 5.8% in the Bronze Age.
+The absence of the component linked to the Magdalenians would instead exclude contributions from the Chalcolithic of the south of the Iberian Peninsula.
 According to a 2022 study by Manjusha Chintalapati et al., "In Sardinia, a majority of the Bronze Age samples do not have Steppe pastoralist-related ancestry.
-In a few individuals, we found evidence for steppe ancestry" which would arrive in ~2600 BC.
+In a few individuals, we found evidence for steppe ancestry", which would arrive in ~2600 BC.

+Genetic data appears to support the hypothesis of a patrilocal society.
+In various sites, more genetic diversity was found in the mitochondrial DNA, suggesting that women may have moved from community to community more than the men.

+Proportions of the ancestral components of a group of Nuragic individuals

+Below are the proportions of the ancestral components of a group of Nuragic individuals from Su Asedazzu (SUA), Seulo and S'Orcu 'e Tueri (ORC), Perdasdefogu.

+(1) - Data from Manjusha Chintalapati, Nick Patterson, Priya Moorjani (2022).
+Table J: qpAdm analysis of Neolithic Bronze Age groups per individual.

 Physical appearance

-The following results were obtained concerning eye pigmentation, as well as of Hair follicles and skin, from the study on ancient DNA of 44 individuals who had lived during the Nuragic period, coming from central and north-western Sardinia: the eye color is blue in 16% of the examined samples and dark in the remaining 84%.
+The following results were obtained concerning eye pigmentation, as well as of hair follicles and skin, from the study on ancient DNA of 44 individuals who had lived during the Nuragic period, coming from central and north-western Sardinia.
+The eye color is blue in 16% of the examined samples and dark in the remaining 84%.
 Hair color is 9% blond or dark blond and 91% dark brown or black.
-The skin color is intermediate for 50%, intermediate or dark for 16% and dark or very dark for the remaining 34%.
+The skin color is intermediate for 50%, intermediate or dark for 16%, and dark or very dark for the remaining 34%.